covix/vector-space-model/Assignment01/README.md

 ```

 ## Usage
 To run the program, you can either use the provided run script or execute the python srict yourself.
-The runscript will use a pretrained model and execute it with all the documents provided in the "docs" folder.
+The runscript will train a model on the 20newsgroup dataset and execute it with all the documents provided in the "docs" folder.
 To run the script by hand, the following arguments can be used:
 ```
 -d or --doc: Path to documents that are supposed to be classified.
 -m or --model: If set uses model for classification.